Here is when Halloween Ends is released in cinemas, the full cast and trailer

 The good news?
 Green is not making us wait until the end of October to see his final Halloween movie with confirmation the horror will be hitting theatres worldwide on October 14 2022.

-Interestingly, the BBFC has rated Halloween Ends as a 15.
+Interestingly, the BBFC has rated Halloween Ends’ trailer as a 15.
 The previous slashers in the trilogy have been handed 18 ratings, as have other versions of the masked villain throughout the franchise.
-For hardcore horror fans, the news of a lower rating may be disappointing.
+For hardcore horror fans, the wait to see if the full feature will be rated an 18 will be an intriguing one.

 No runtime has yet been released – we will update this page as soon as it does.